 Do you do free sample edits?

 I do not offer free sample edits, due to my experience, time constraints, and the fact that short sample edits lend themselves more to line edits than developmental edits.
 However, I am happy to edit partials (such as 25 or 50 pages) at the above per page rates.

-If you have some publishing experience (as defined in the rates section) and are querying about the lower rates, I will read a sample of your pages to verify the best price option, but this won’t include extensive feedback.
-If I am quoting you the higher price, however, I’ll give you a general idea of what issues I’m seeing.
+If you have some publishing experience (as defined in the rates section) and are querying about the lower rates, I will read a sample of your pages to verify the best price option, but this won’t include any editing.

 Do you offer any repeat client discounts?